Nicholas1023/macro-microcontroller-2/README.md

 For firmware files ("<a href="Firmware Files">Firmware Files</a>"), please refer to the respective file headers for licensing and copyright information.

-Macro Microcontroller BASIC compiles source code from the Pico SDK.
+Macro Microcontroller BIOS, Macro Microcontroller DOS and Macro Microcontroller BASIC compiles source code from the Pico SDK.
 See <a href="Firmware Files/pico_sdk_import.cmake">Firmware Files/pico_sdk_import.cmake</a> for the Pico SDK license and copyright notice.